-Serbia & Balkans, report: Coal dependency for electricity production in all SEE national energy companies is primary orientation5.
-November 2014. / News Serbia Energy
+Serbia & Balkans, report: Coal dependency for electricity production in all SEE national energy companies is primary orientation, News Serbia Energy

 Coal dependency for electricity production in Balkans energy systems is quite high.
 Thermal power plants are dominant in electricity production in most of the countries in the region.
 Energy companies undertaken a number of investment cycles in plants modernization and efficiencny increase along with environment protection improvement measures.
 Still lack of financing for new power plants is obvious and in most of the cases national energy companies are oriented toward further expansion of coal and targeting coal fired thermal power plants.